IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     The resource group id

+  parameters (False, dict, None)
+    Arbitrary parameters to pass.
+Must be a JSON object

   service_endpoints (False, str, None)
     Types of the service endpoints.
 Possible values are 'public', 'private', 'public-and-private'.

-  last_operation (False, dict, None)
-    The status of the last operation requested on the instance
+  name (True, str, None)
+    (Required for new resource) A name for the resource instance

   plan (True, str, None)
     (Required for new resource) The plan type of the service

-  parameters (False, dict, None)
-    Arbitrary parameters to pass.
-Must be a JSON object

-  name (True, str, None)
-    (Required for new resource) A name for the resource instance

   tags (False, list, None)